Reputable vs. Non Reputable, Red Flags and Catch Phrases

 We work very closely with several breeders in Germany and strictly follow the SV Guidelines when it comes to our breeding.
 We are happy to answer any questions you may have and help you find your newest family member, whether they come from us, or we help educate you to find the correct breeder for your needs.
 When we say we are in it for the breed, we mean it.
 Our job is to find you the perfect family member, no matter where it comes from.
 If you are local, we will help you with training, if you are not, we will do everything in our power to help you through the growing pains of a new puppy, even if that means flying out to wherever you are.

-Our puppies can be purchased, starting at $2800 and can be reserved with a $500 administrative fee.
+Our puppies can be purchased, starting from $2800-$3500 and can be reserved with a $500 administrative fee.
 It is highly recommended that you reserve your puppy early, as we have a very large ongoing waiting list and the puppies are usually sold prior to birth, often before the breeding even happens.
 We also offer a basic puppy training program, includes crate training, teaching the puppy their name, to walk on a leash, sit and lay down for an addition fee.

 Resources Used: www.gsdca.org; www.akc.org